Skip to content

 Generated SQL

--- SQL generated by regular Wrapper and Lambda Wrapper is the same
+-- SQL generated by both the regular Wrapper and Lambda Wrapper is the same

 SELECT id, name, age FROM user